slackapi/bolt-js/docs/_tutorials/getting_started.md

 Now you have a public-facing URL for your app that tunnels to your local machine.
 The Request URL that you use in your app configuration is composed of your public-facing URL combined with the URL your app is listening on.
 By default, Bolt apps listen at `/slack/events` so our full request URL would be `https://8e8ec2d7.ngrok.io/slack/events`.

+> ⚙️Bolt uses the `/slack/events` endpoint to listen to all incoming requests (whether shortcuts, events, or interactivity payloads).
+When configuring endpoints within your app configuration, you'll continue to append `/slack/events` to your request URL.

 Under the **Enable Events** switch in the **Request URL** box, go ahead and paste in your URL.
 As long as your Bolt app is still running, your URL should become verified.

 After your request URL is verified, scroll down to **Subscribe to Bot Events**.
 There are four events related to messages: `message.channels` (listens for messages in public channels), `message.groups` (listens for messages in private channels), `message.im` (listens for messages in the App Home/DM space), and `message.mpim` (listens for messages in multi-person DMs).